RS1 Maps

 9. Cloud options

-In the main menu, you'll see a section called “Cloud Options”.
+In the main menu, you'll see a cloud-shaped button.
 The options in this section are only activated when there is a cloud list loaded on the page.

 9.1.
 Save changes